1zhou-Wang/MemVR/README.md

 │ ├── ...
 └── ...
 ```
-Then merge the file [eval](https://github.com/1zhou-Wang/MemVR/tree/main/eval) to directory
+Then merge the file [eval](https://github.com/1zhou-Wang/MemVR/tree/main/eval) to the directory
 ```
 /LLaVA/llava/eval/
 ```